Another Word For REACH_OUT

 catch up

-Verb : (transitive) To pick up suddenly.
+Verb : (transitive) To bring (someone) up to date with the news.

 meet with